‘It will appeal to people who remember this time and feel fresh for younger audiences’

 “But it is also fresh enough for younger audiences, with fun and quirky kids at its heart, and comedy laced throughout.
 The nostalgia and performances make a strong blend.”

-Production was led by Northern Irish indie Deadpan, which is behind series such as Northern Lights for Lionsgate, TG4 and ZDF Neo, and Dead Still for ZDF Studios, Acorn and RTÉ.
+Production was led by Irish and Northern Irish indie Deadpan, which is behind series such as Northern Lights for Lionsgate, TG4 and ZDF Neo, and Dead Still for ZDF Studios, Acorn and RTÉ.
 The indie was backed up by an international team of broadcast and production partners, including BBC3, BBC Northern Ireland, Ireland’s Virgin Media and WDR in Germany, alongside Canada-headquartered Boat Rocker Studios’ London base.

 Rutherford says the international collaboration contributed to the broad appeal of the show: “Boat Rocker’s creative team would never seek to overhaul the fantastic and original creative vision.
 Occasionally they shared notes, which helped with small things like changing the use of certain terminologies, the pace at which some of the jokes play out, or the pronunciation of some of the words, to help wider audiences better understand and appreciate it to the full.

-“It is a strong Northern Irish lead cast, and the comedy moves very quickly, so we wanted to make sure it appeals to English-speaking but also foreign-language audiences, with little adjustments here and there.”
+“It is a strong Irish lead cast, and the comedy moves very quickly, so we wanted to make sure it appeals to English-speaking but also foreign-language audiences, with little adjustments here and there.”

 Rutherford anticipates more such international collaborations amid challenging times of contraction, consolidation and budget reductions.